gryzus24/ziew/README.md

     FG|BG     - either FG for foreground color or BG for background color, WIDGET    - uppercase name of the widget,
-    OPTION    - name of the option that can be compared (widget specific), THRESHOLD - if OPTION's value is greater than or equal to THRESHOLD, COLOR     - WIDGET's FG|BG color should be set to COLOR.
+    OPTION    - name of the option that can be compared (widget specific), THRESHOLD - if OPTION's value is greater than or equal to THRESHOLD WIDGET's color (FG or BG) will be set to COLOR, COLOR     - hexadecimal RGB color value or either left blank or "default" for the default color.

     Example
       BG CPU %all 60:ff0 66:fc0 72:f90 78:f60 84:f30 90:f00
+      FG CPU %user 0:22a 10:default 60:aa2

 All widget format options, specifiers and color options are documented below.